nice-game-hints/cleo/Captain-Cabeca-Introduction/digging.md

 The game begins with an introduction to Captain Cabeca as you're taught the controls.

-You need to find the treasure that he's come to this island to seek.
+You need to discover the treasure that he's come to this island to find.

-# I have a shovel
+# Great!
+I have a shovel!
 You can use it to dig up the dirt in the area.

 # How?